adilnurgg/Computer-Graphics---Curves/README.md

 # Computer-Graphics---Curves

-To run the application, open to hw4.html file
+To run the application, open the hw4.html file